stelligent/cfn_nag/README.md

 }
 ```

-will fill in "0.0.0.0/0" to the following Parameter:
+This will provide "0.0.0.0/0" to the following Parameter:

 ```yaml
 Parameters: